Riccardo-Rota/PACS_challenge1/README.md

 PACS Challenge 1 - Riccardo Rota

+IMPORTANT: in order to make the makefile work you have to change the variable JSONPATH in the Makefile, copying the path to the repository containing the library.

-You can build the executable just typing make, then the makefile also define an istruction "clean" to remove it.
+Then you can build the executable just typing make, then the makefile also define an istruction "clean" to remove it.

 For my implementation I developed a class Point, in order to manage operation with vectors.
 It includes a std::vector containing the coordinates and a size_t to store the dimension of the point.